omaralamoudi/fracture-properties/scripts/matlab/exercises/gaussian shapes/readme.md

 # Details about the functions used in the script `ShapesOfGaussians.m`
-This script shows how the Gaussian function looks in different dimentions.
+This script shows how the Gaussian function looks in different dimensions.

 ## 1D Gaussian function